ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   This example looks for any li> elements in the document.
 It stores the result in a variable called elements because the result is used more than once in this example.
         *   An if statement checks if any li> elements were found.
 As with any element that can return a NodeList, you check that there will be a suitable element before you try to work with it.
         *   If matching elements were found, the first one is selected and its class attribute is updated.
 This changes the color of the list item to make it aqua.
+*   Selecting Elements Using CSS Selectors
+    -   Example;
+    -   // querySelector() only returns the first match
+    -   let el = document.querySelector('li.hot');
+    -   el.className = 'cool';
+    -   // querySelectorAll returns a NodeList
+    -   // The second matching element, the third list item, is selected and changed
+    -   let els = document.querySelectorAll('li.hot');
+    -   els[1].className = 'cool';
+        *   querySelector() returns the first element node that matches the CSS-style selector. querySelectorAll() returns a NodeList of all the matches.
+Both methods take a CSS selector as their only parameter.
+The CSS selector syntax offers more flexibility and accuracy when selecting an element than just specifying a class name or a tag name, and should also be familiar to front-end web devs who are used to targeting elements using CSS.
+        *   These two methods were introduced by browser manufacturers because a lot of devs were including scripts like jQuery in their pages so that they could select elements using CSS selectors.
+If you look at the final line of code, array syntax is used to select the second item from the NodeList, even though that NodeList is stored in a variable.